RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

   - Each group plays a separate game of Uncle Baiting;  the first player to win either group is the overall winner.
   - A player may butt-in to either group;  he or she then becomes a member of that group.
-In Queens mode, each of your *hands* may belong to different groups;
+In Queens' mode, each of your *hands* may belong to different groups;
     exactly how this works has not yet been clarified.

-  N.b.
-We haven't tried this one yet.
+  *N.b.* We haven't tried this one yet.